frame-lang/frame_transpiler/docs/source/advanced_frame/event_forwarding.rst

 State functions rigidly isolate one state's behavior from other state's behavior.
 A side effect of this segregation of logical state, however, is that the system can't easily slip from one state to another during a single call to an event handler.
-This is the goal, but also creates some curious situations that need to be understood as a byproduct of this segregation.
+While this is, in fact, the goal, it also creates some curious situations that need to be understood as a byproduct of this segregation.

-One of the most common situations occurs when an event is sent with the system in one state but needs to be handled in another.
+One of the most common situations occurs when an event is sent with the system in one state but the event really needs to be handled in another state.
 An example will illustrate the point.

 Say you are at the mailbox when a letter